valevo/SABIO/logs.md

 [a tool for inspecting word pairs](https://www.wordij.net/faq.html), very basic

 someone who participated in the questionnaire is part of the [LGBTI Heritage Ogranisation (IHLIA)](https://ihlia.nl/en/)

+### Mai 11

+meeting with Marieke:

+ - Black Archives
+ - IHLIA
+ - perhaps a focussed workshop for non-ninary people/on hetero-normative biases in collections around gay pride in Aug?